avazquezmaldonado/CardMatch/docs/capstone-01.md

 ## Links

-- Project plan: (placeholder)
+- Project plan: See `/docs/capstone-02-planning.md`
-- UI mockups: (placeholder)
+- UI mockups: See `/docs/capstone-03-frontend-design.md`
-- API spec: (placeholder)
+- API spec: See `/docs/capstone-04-backend-design.md`

 ---

-This document will be expanded into milestone documents for planning, design, and audits in subsequent commits.
+All milestone documents are available in the `/docs` folder.
+This project document has been expanded into detailed milestone docs for planning, design, and audits in subsequent commits.